Interested in becoming an Issuing Agent?

 - Not operate on a seasonal or part-time basis

-If you meet these requirements, you may download the Pennsylvania Game Commission's agency application.
+Pennsylvania Game Commission's agency application.
 The application must be completed and returned, along with a $500 application fee, to be reviewed.
 To off-set the cost of the application fee, new agents may qualify for a rebate based on first year hunting license sales.
 Licenses that qualify for rebate are the regular resident, nonresident hunting and furtakers licenses.
 Agents will also receive a $1 commission for each license or permit sold.
-There is no commission for the sale of elk license applications.

 After approval of the above items, you will be sent an agency license for you to display at your business.
 As of January, 2013, all new agents are required to provide their own personal computer to sell hunting licenses, and our automated licensing representative will supply you with a complete WebPOS set of equipment compatible with your personal computer.
-After you have received your equipment, you will be contacted by our automated licensing representative Active Network, to schedule a training session, via phone call to set up and learn to use the PALS equipment and the automated license system.
+After you have received your equipment, you will be contacted by our automated licensing representative NIC Outdoors, to schedule a training session, via phone call or email to set up and learn to use the PALS equipment and the automated license system.

 All links below are PDF's.
 Download, complete, print and sign all required forms: